Night Thrasher (Dwayne Taylor)

-Night Thrasher is a fictional superhero appearing in American comic books published by Marvel Comics.
+Night Thrasher is a superhero appearing in American comic books published by Marvel Comics.
 He first appeared in Thor #411 (December 1989), and was created by Tom DeFalco and Ron Frenz.
 He is a non-superpowered vigilante, the son of murdered billionaire industrialist parents with ties to the Vietnam War, who uses an advanced suit of body armor, firearms, and a skateboard to battle his foes, and uses the billionaire resources of his family foundation to fund the New Warriors' battle against crime and corruption.

+Creation

+In a 2017 interview, DeFalco said, "During that period of time, the bulk of Marvel's readership was sixteen-year-olds of all ages—meaning those younger who dream of that golden age and those who remembered that age with fondness, aside from New Mutants, Marvel wasn't producing any titles that featured teenagers.
+I wanted to introduce a new team—filled with teens—with the idea that we could eventually spin the more popular members off into their own titles.
+I consulted with our newsstand distributor and asked him about the magazines that teens were currently buying...He told me their most popular magazines were devoted to skateboarding with names like Thrash and Thrasher.
+They were even outselling the men's magazines...That's when I decided that the new team would have a character called Night Thrasher as its leader and Ron and I started talking."

 Publication history

+In addition to New Warriors runs and multiple mini-series of his own, Night Thrasher has appeared in The Punisher, Civil War II, Avengers, and X-Factor issues.

+Summary

 Night Thrasher is the founder and leader of the New Warriors, and head of the Taylor Foundation.
 Although he possesses no superhuman powers, he has trained himself extensively in many martial arts, and is adept at building technological devices.

 In X-Men #29 and X-Force #32, it is revealed that Night Thrasher has ties to the Hellfire Club, a mysterious group of aristocrats and adversaries of the X-Men.

 Night Thrasher had two legal guardians when he debuted in the New Warriors' origin issue: Andrew Chord and Tai.
 Chord has not been seen since mid-volume 1, and Tai died in issue #25 after revealing her plans to use the New Warriors to gain immeasurable power.
 It is assumed that Night Thrasher has simply outgrown his need for a legal guardian (in the letters page for The New Warriors #39 it was stated that Dwayne was 19 years old).